axibase/atsd-use-cases/research/us-visa-refusal/README.md

 The dataset contains yearly totals for non-immigrant visas issued from 1997 through 2015.
 Totals are collected for 84 different visa types.
 You can find the complete list of all the visa types included in this dataset in the [Resources](./resources/visalist.txt) directory.
 Read descriptions of each visa type on the [U.S. Department of State](https://travel.state.gov) website.

-Visa figures were collected from 200 countries, 7 continents, and for those of unknown national origins.
+Visa figures are collected from 200 countries, 7 continents, and for those of unknown national origins.
 You can find a complete list of all the countries included in this dataset in the [Resources](./resources/countrylist.txt) directory.

 Visa refusal rates are taken from [`travel.state.gov`](https://travel.state.gov/content/dam/visas/Statistics/Non-Immigrant-Statistics/refusalratelanguage.pdf#3).
 Access the raw data in the [Resources](./resources/visa-refusal.csv) directory as individual CSV files for each year.